-The Underwriting Agreement provides that the obligations of the several Underwriters to pay for and accept delivery of the shares of Preferred Stock offered hereby are subject to approval of certain legal matters by counsel and to certain other conditions.
-The Underwriters are obligated to take and pay for all the shares of Preferred Stock offered hereby (other than in connection with the over-allotment option described below) if any are taken.
+The Underwriting Agreement provides that the obligations of the several Underwriters to pay for and accept delivery of the shares of Class A Common Stock offered hereby are subject to approval of certain legal matters by counsel and to certain other conditions.
+The Underwriters are obligated to take and pay for all the shares of Class A Common Stock offered hereby (other than in connection with the over-allotment option described below) if any are taken.

-The Underwriters have advised EchoStar that the Underwriters propose to offer the shares of Preferred Stock directly to the public initially at the public offering price set forth on the cover page of this Prospectus and to certain dealers at such price less a concession not in excess of \$ per share.
-Any Underwriter may allow, and such dealers may re-allow, a discount not in excess of \$ per share to any other Underwriter and to certain other dealers.
-After the initial public offering of the shares of Preferred Stock, the public offering price and other selling terms may be changed by the Underwriters.
+The Underwriters have advised EchoStar that the Underwriters propose to offer the shares of Class A Common Stock directly to the public initially at the public offering price set forth on the cover page of this Prospectus and to certain dealers at such price less a concession not in excess of \$0.45 per share.
+Any Underwriter may allow, and such dealers may re-allow, a discount not in excess of \$0.10 per share to any other Underwriter and to certain other dealers.
+The price to the public, concessions and discounts to dealers may be changed by the Representatives after the Common Offering.

-Pursuant to the Underwriting Agreement, EchoStar has granted to the Underwriters an option, exercisable for 30 days from the date hereof, to purchase up to an additional 300,000 shares of Preferred Stock at the public offering price less the underwriting discounts and commissions set forth on the cover page hereof.
-The Underwriters may exercise such option to purchase additional shares solely for the purpose of covering over-allotments, if any, made in connection with the sale of the shares of Preferred Stock offered hereby.
+Pursuant to the Underwriting Agreement, EchoStar has granted to the Underwriters an option, exercisable for 30 days from the date hereof, to purchase up to an additional 465,000 shares of Class A Common Stock at the public offering price less the underwriting discounts and commissions set forth on the cover page hereof.
+The Underwriters may exercise such option to purchase additional shares solely for the purpose of covering over-allotments, if any, made in connection with the sale of the shares of Class A Common Stock offered hereby.
 To the extent such over-allotment option is exercised, each Underwriter will become obligated, subject to certain conditions, to purchase the same percentage of such additional shares as the number set forth next to such Underwriter's name in the preceding table bears to the total number of shares set forth on the cover page hereof.

-EchoStar and certain directors and executive officers of EchoStar will agree with the Underwriters not to offer, sell, grant any other option to purchase or otherwise dispose of, directly or indirectly, any shares of capital stock or any securities convertible into or exercisable or exchangeable for, or warrants, rights or options to acquire, capital stock, or enter into any agreement to do any of the foregoing for a period of 180 days after the date of this Prospectus, without the prior written consent of Donaldson, Lufkin & Jenrette Securities Corporation ("DLJ").
+EchoStar and certain directors and executive officers of EchoStar will agree with the Underwriters not to offer, sell, grant any other option to purchase or otherwise dispose of, directly or indirectly, any shares of capital stock or any securities convertible into or exercisable or exchangeable for, or warrants, rights or options to acquire, capital stock, or enter into any agreement to do any of the foregoing for a period of 90 days after the date of this Prospectus, without the prior written consent of Donaldson, Lufkin & Jenrette Securities Corporation ("DLJ").